etlbox/etlbox.website/hugo/content/docs/getting-started/execution.md

 source2.Post();
 source1.Post();
 dest1.Wait();
-dest2.Wat();
+dest2.Wait();
 ```

 This will force `source2` to send all data from its source table into the data flow.
 Execution will block until `source2` is done, and then it's the turn of `source1` to post all data rows.
-When `source1` has finished, we can at the destinations for the data flow to finish processing the data.
+When `source1` has finished, we can wait at the destinations for the data flow to finish processing the data.

 ## Asynchronous execution